 Some people may have allergic reactions to animals that are substantial enough to qualify as disabilities.
 KU will consider the needs of both persons in meeting its obligations to reasonably accommodate all disabilities and to resolve the problem as efficiently and expeditiously as possible.

 Asking someone if they need assistance because there seems to be general confusion is acceptable.
 However, the below items should not be asked by anyone on campus.

-Emotional Support Animals (ESA) or Comfort Animals may be used as part of a medical treatment plan as therapy animals.
-They are not considered service animals under the ADA, which makes them ineligible to bring to campus.
-ESAs only apply to Keiser University’s student resident campus (Flagship) because ESAs are covered under the Fair Housing Act (FHA) rather than ADA.
+Emotional Support Animals (ESA) or Comfort Animals may be used as part of a medical treatment plan as therapy animals and determination is made on an individual basis.
+These animals are not considered service animals under the ADA, which makes them ineligible to bring to campus; however, through the interactive process, alternative accommodations/solutions would be discussed.
+ESAs only apply to Keiser University’s students’ residence situations (Flagship/Off-Campus Housing) because ESAs fall under the Fair Housing Act (FHA) rather than ADA.

 Note: Emotional distress resulting from having to give up an animal because of a “no pet” policy does not qualify a person for an accommodation under federal law.